As an employer you will have to keep records about your employees. This page tells you more about the records you need to keep.

 How long do I need to keep my records?

-What happens if I don't keep accurate records?
+What happens if you do not keep accurate records?

 Data protection considerations

 There are certain worker and employer records that you must keep by law.
-There are other records you should keep as a matter of good practice.
+There are other records you may want to keep as a matter of good practice.
 It may be helpful to think about the ‘must keep’ records in three separate chunks – basic information, payroll records and other records and we talk about these in detail below.

-In terms of the ‘should keep’ staff records, here we are thinking of information on matters like:
+In terms of the ‘may want to keep’ staff records, here we are thinking of information on matters like:

 - training and appraisals